How Workplace Mobility Is Redefining the Employee Experience

 Employees stay engaged and invested

-Including workplace mobility in your employee experience strategy can increase employee retention within your organization, as it gives employees what they want most: flexibility.
-Fifty-four percent of employees say that if they aren’t offered the flexibility they want in a job, they’re likely to quit.
+Including workplace mobility in your employee experience strategy can increase employee retention within your organization, giving employees what they want most: flexibility.
+54% of employees say they’re likely to quit if they aren’t offered the flexibility they want.

 Having the option to retain your engaged employees as they move abroad can also relieve stress for HR leaders and administrative teams.
-When companies can’t offer workplace mobility to their employees, they have to complete the time-consuming and costly process of recruitment and training, which can cost between $30,000 to $45,000 for an employee earning $60,000 per year.
+When companies can’t offer workplace mobility to their employees, they have to complete the time-consuming and costly recruitment and training process, which can cost between $30,000 to $45,000 for an employee earning $60,000 per year.

 The employee journey is more personalized